DOI-USGS/gage-conditions-gif/README.md

 googledrive::drive_auth()
 ```

-Next, actually download the data by running the following code which kicks off the lengthy data processing steps.
-Note that this will take multiple hours.
+Next, actually download the data by running the following code, which kicks off the lengthy data processing steps.

 ```r
 source('helper_fxns_pipeline.R')
 rebuild_gage_data()
 ```

+Note that this will take multiple hours.
 I usually plan on kicking this off in the morning and then getting back to it right at the end of the day, or even the next day.
 It also prints a lot to the console.

 ### 2. Create a new blank animation to use for event callout inspiration